NervanaSystems/ngraph/doc/sphinx/source/frameworks/index.rst

 Framework Customizations
 ########################

 While a :abbr:`Deep Learning (DL)`:term:`framework` is ultimately meant for end use by data scientists, or for deployment in cloud container environments, the nGraph Core and C++ Library is designed for the framework builders themselves.
-We invite anyone building new and novel frameworks to explore our highly modular stack of components that can be implemented in virtually limitless ways -- from creating a lightweight design that does "just one thing" extremely well to architecting a complex and robust framework created for an entirely new *genre* of deep learning application on new silicon -- technologies that are too brand new to be well-known.
+We invite anyone building new and novel frameworks to explore our highly modular stack of components that can be implemented in virtually limitless ways -- from creating a lightweight design that does "just one thing" extremely well to architecting a complex and robust framework design around an entirely new *genre* of deep learning application on new silicon -- technologies that are too brand new to be well-known.

-Read this section if you considering incorporating components from the nGraph Compiler stack, or if you are working on something being built-from-scratch, or on an existing framework that is less widely-supported than the popular frameworks like TensorFlow and PyTorch.
+Read the articles in this section if you considering incorporating components from the nGraph Compiler stack in your framework.
+If you are working on something built-from-scratch, or on an existing framework that is less widely-supported than the popular frameworks like TensorFlow and PyTorch, see :doc:`generic-configs`.

 .. toctree::
    :maxdepth: 1

    generic-configs.rst
    testing-latency.rst
+   validation.rst

 Understanding users of frameworks